By Selene Raj

 Applicants must be residents of Tamarac and be able to verify and document an income hardship resulting from the pandemic.
 Households that do not exceed 120 percent of the area median income are eligible to apply.

 Those who qualify can receive up to $5,000 to help with three months of assistance for a mortgage, rent, and utility payments.
-Eligible utility payments include light, water, and natural gas, and the utility bill must be under the name of the applicant or adult household member.
+Eligible utility payments include light, water, and natural gas, and the utility bill must be under the name of the applicant or adult household member. member.
+A monthly budget template can be used to track and manage these expenses.

 For mortgage assistance, the home must be the primary residence of the owner and homesteaded.